Erick7451/Sabine-Cluster/README.md

 volta           up 4-00:00:00      2    mix compute-4-[0-1]
 ```

-woihala!
+Voila!
 Much better.
 One thing I did not mention at the beginning is that this tutorial should teach some very useful commands on linux.

 Now, lets calculate how many unique clusters we have
 ```linux